Luthey-Schulten-Lab/SummerSchool_2025/CME/GIP/README.md

 ## Classic Genetic Information Processes Reactions

 With 3 species and 4 reactions, this classic and simplest genetic information process (GIP) starts from the transcription of gene to mRNA. mRNA can be translated to protein or degraded to its monomers.
 Protein can also be degraded.
-The reactions and rate constant is shown in Figure \ref{fig:gip2024} and Table \ref{tab:GIP}.
+The reactions and rate constant is shown as the followings.

 <p align="center">
   <img src="../figs/figs_GIP/GIP_withCMEs.png" width="600" alt="Simple GIP model">  <br>
   <b>Figure 1.
 Genetic information processing model and its chemical master equation, where <i>m, n</i> are the number of mRNAs and proteins </b>
 </p>

 The rate constants are for DnaA Coding Gene (G\_0001) of minimal cell.
-The first three rate constants are calculate based on the initial concentrations of nucleotides and amino acids charged tRNA in the Cell paper \cite{thornburg_fundamental_2022}.
+The first three rate constants are calculate based on the initial concentrations of nucleotides and amino acids charged tRNA in the Cell paper[^thornburg_cell].
 We also fix the gene copy number to 1 and assume initial count of mRNA to be 1.
 The initial count of protein is 0.
-The degradation rate of protein is estimated based half-life 25 hours \cite{thornburg_kinetic_2019}.
+The degradation rate of protein is estimated based half-life 25 hours[^thornburg_kinetic].

 **Table 1.
 Four reactions with their rate constants**